ElliottFodi/Hadoop-Programs/README.md

 program shows multiple reducers running and writing to HDFS with the results in the form of a list

+Hadoop riot MapReduce program:

+This is a Hadoop program I wrote which demonstrates all the Hadoop techniques I learned.
+This program was run on a 15 node Hadoop cluster without any problems.
+The program combines most of the simple programs outlined above to process league of legends matches.

 HBase add data:

 This program adds data to a HBase table, the column qualifiers are made when entering the